 About our unique digitally printed carpet conservation flooring system.

-The context and needs of each installation are carefully considered and our nylon, tufted carpet has been extensively tested to an exacting standard so that no harmful substances will cause any conservation issues.
-To be sure of what we claim we had a test carried out on a carpet we printed and laid for the National Trust.
-Please click the book below to see the full report in a new browser window.
+The context and needs of each installation are carefully considered and our nylon, tufted carpet has been extensively tested to an exacting standard to ensure that no harmful substances will cause any conservation issues.
+Please click any of the books below to see the appropriate report in a new browser window

 Recent commissions have included Anglesey Abbey, Long Melford Hall, Felbrigg Hall and Brunel’s SS Great Britain Experience at Bristol Dockyard and have been used in many period dramas for both film and TV including ‘Victoria’, ‘The Crown’, ‘Cinderella’ and ‘Cats’.